-Concern in these locations is the risk of spillage and the resultant risk of contamination from the spilled rodenticide.
-This risk will be overcome by the use of block formulations.
-In very sensitive areas indicator blocks non-toxic blocks) can be used contained within tamper-resistant bait stations (both for rats and mice).
+The concern in these businesses is the risk of food spillage and the risk of contamination from the spilt rodenticide.
+The use of block formulations will overcome this risk.
+In susceptible areas indicator blocks non-toxic blocks) can be used contained within tamper-resistant bait stations (both for rats and mice).

 In many premises, baiting of production areas is not permitted.

 As farms come in many different shapes and sizes; living accommodation will be an integral part of the site so that children and domestic animals must also get considered.
 Stored animal feed and crops, bedding, even animal waste will be present an ideal environment to support a rodent infestation.
 Rodents living and feeding outside will enter buildings with the onset of the winter months.